 John said to the crowds coming out to be baptized by him, “You brood of vipers!
 Who warned you to flee from the coming wrath?”
 (Luke 3:7)

 John the Baptist's opening statement, you brood of vipers, is the opposite of how up-coming preachers are taught!
-[Paul’s open statement at Athens was that the people there were religious to DEMONS (Acts 17:22, Greek).]
-John called those repentant people a brood of vipers, that is, offspring of a poisonous snake.
+[Paul's open statement at Athens was that the people there were religious to DEMONS (Acts 17:22, Greek).]
+John the baptist called those repentant people a brood of vipers, that is, offspring of a poisonous snake.
 [Jesus also called some unrepentant people vipers (Mt.
 23), for that was how God saw those religious people and not any better.]
 John the Baptist wanted them to know reality.
 For people to come to initial salvation, they must first know their desperate spiritual condition—that they are in serious trouble with God and they deserve hell because of their sins.
-John helped them recognize their real condition and didn’t waste time getting to the point!
+John the baptist helped them recognize their real condition and didn't waste time getting to the point!

 John the Baptist also mentioned the coming wrath.
 The coming of God's wrath is a concept found elsewhere in the New Testament: